 Once the patient has been diagnosed with periodontal disease or periodontitis, it is not only important to carry out the treatment immediately but to emphasize that once the treatment is carried out the disease is not overcome in a single session.
 It is necessary to perform a sequence of sessions, radiographic records, graphs of the adhesion of the gums and depth of the pockets that it presents, as well as evidence of the presence of soft plaque and bleeding.

 These records are made in time intervals indicated by the specialist (Periodontist), monthly, quarterly, bi-annually, etc., as well as radical changes in dental maintenance and hygiene habits with the use of accessories such as dental floss, mouthwashes, medicated toothpaste, specialized toothbrushes, and the use of antibiotic medications, also indicated by the treating Periodontist.

 The purpose of the comprehensive periodontal examination, according to the American Academy of Periodontology, is to determine the periodontal diagnosis and prognosis, and/or suitability for dental implants.
 This process includes evaluating periodontal and peri-implant tissues to assess the patient’s suitability for treatments, including non-surgical, surgical, regenerative, and reconstructive therapy or dental implant placement.
 So, can periodontitis be cured?

-If you have any questions about this or other topics, you can contact us on Channel Islands Family Dental and on our Facebook Page.
+If you have any questions about this or other topics, you can contact us at the Channel Islands Family Dental and on our Facebook Page.
 We look forward to your visit and will give you a timely diagnosis.
-Our dentists in Oxnard, Santa Paula, Ventura, and Port Hueneme will be able to guide you towards the best treatment to take care of your health and return your best smile.
+Our dentists in Oxnard, Santa Paula, Ventura, and Port Hueneme will be able to guide you toward the best treatment to take care of your health and return your best smile.